 Do you think it's morbid to guess whether these people are alive or dead?
-All these Baby Boomer icons have seen their time come and go, whether they're still alive or not, but I think they would be thankful if we pause at the end of 2011 and remember their contributions to our life and our culture -- what they did, what they meant to us, and where they may be today.
+All these Baby Boomer icons have seen their time come and go, whether they're still alive or not.
+But I think they would be thankful if we pause -- now, updated as of the beginning of 2016 -- and remember their contributions to our lives in terms of what they did, what they meant to us, and where they may be today.

 So in that spirit, can you guess: Who among these Baby Boomer icons is alive?
 And who is dead?